-All in all, this outdoor receiver amplifier has decent performance, a sleek design, and is perfect for anyone shopping on a budget.
+All in all, this outdoor stereo receiver and amplifier has decent performance, a sleek design, and is perfect for anyone shopping on a budget.

 You will hear no white noise or buzzing even when listening to your tunes at full volume, while the 10 HD inputs and two separate zones give you plenty of configuration options.

 However, don’t expect it to be as loud as other top-rated receivers out there.
-It also struggles to make use of all the watts it comes with, which results in a slight lack of power.
+It also struggles to make use of all the watts it comes with, which results in a slight lack of power consumption.

 Another thing to keep in mind is that Sony doesn’t offer an app for Wi-Fi connections.
-You’ll be able to control them with a remote connected to a TV, but you’ll still have to go back indoors each time you want to change a setting to your outdoor system.
+You’ll be able to control them with a remote connection to a TV, but you’ll still have to go back indoors each time you want to change a setting to your outdoor speaker system.

 - HDCP 2.2 support.